drag0ns3c/web-sec-academy/authentication/username_enumeration_3.rst

 Overview
 ########

 This is all about observing response times to figure out how a web application responds differently when valid and invalid credentials are supplied.
-Quite often, the response times can highight when a username is valid.
-This excercise also demonstrates how a web server can introduce brute force protection by checking the number of attempts made by a client.
+Quite often, the response times can highlight when a username is valid.
+This exercise also demonstrates how a web server can introduce brute force protection by checking the number of attempts made by a client.

 Solution
 ########